MPLLang/mpl/examples/README.md

-# MPL Examples
+# MPL-CC Examples

-This directory contains examples of parallel programming using MPL.
+This directory contains examples of parallel programming using MPL-CC.
 Each example program is defined by a `.mlb` file in `src/`, typically with a corresponding `.sml` file of the same name.
 The directory `src/lib/` contains common functions used across all examples.